Albert Apponyi: Advisor to Franz Joseph

-The government of Széll Kálmán followed.
+The government of Kálmán Széll followed.
 Apponyi came to an agreement with Széll and joined the Libertarian Party with his party.
 Shortly afterwards, the 1901 Diet elected him president, and in the same year he became a de facto internal privy councillor to the king.
 Before the 1903 recruitment bill was discussed, he presented his military programme, calling for the implementation of the so-called national concessions, but he agreed to postpone the issue until the new law on defence was implemented.
-For this reason, he did not approve of the Independence Party's obstruction of the recruitment bill, but as President he conducted the House's often stormy negotiations objectively and urged the delegations that came to see him to maintain their confidence in Parliament.
+For this reason, he did not approve of the Independence Party's obstruction of the recruitment bill, but as president he conducted the House's often stormy negotiations objectively and urged the delegations that came to see him to maintain their confidence in Parliament.
 After Széll's resignation on 1 July 1903, in order to stop the obstruction, he resigned his presidency and made a speech in favour of parliamentary peace, but the obstruction continued until Khuen-Héderváry's second resignation, and when the Libertarian Party had to take a stand on military issues, Apponyi became a member of the Committee of Nine sent to draw up the party's new military programme.

 Apponyi was inclined towards the opposition: although he did not succeed in asserting his position, he remained in the Libertarian Party until it became clear that he could not realise his military demands in that party.
 His intention to leave was matured by the parallel meetings decided by the majority, which were aimed at violently breaking down the obstruction.
 On 26 November, he therefore left the party, having already resigned the presidency on 3 November.
 He was followed by members of the former National Party, with whom he has now re-formed the National Party.
 This party was sixty-seven strong, but it was particularly close to the Independence Party on the military question and agreed with the Independence Party on the question of the house rule revision planned by István Tisza, which brought the house rule revision into line with a substantial extension of the right to vote.